 Prior to the opening of school all teachers new to the District shall be required to attend an orientation session to acquaint new personnel with Board policies, administrative procedures, Central Office staff, and the Principal(s) to whom they are assigned.
 The Superintendent/designee will be responsible for the program and all arrangements.

+The Education Professional Standards Board (EPSB) shall provide a report to the Legislative Research Commission that includes identification of districts that have not implemented an induction program for teachers in their first year of teaching that is aligned with the standards and guidance for districts developed by the EPSB.

 Requirement Must Be Fulfilled